 At first glance, the red-tinted glass panes of the roughly human-height stainless steel cabinets do not reveal what is hidden behind them.
 Then, slowly, the mouse cages come into view.
 One animal stands on its hind legs to reach food, another runs around in its wheel, and a third scurries into a red tube at the back of the cage.
 As they do so, they are automatically being monitored down to the smallest detail: The tube measures the animal’s weight, every wheel rotation is recorded, and the food dispenser documents how much the mouse eats and when.
 Meanwhile, infrared photoelectric sensors allow all movements to be retraced at a later stage.

-“Here at the MDC, we want to find new therapies for sick people that doctors have so far been unable to treat effectively,” says Professor Thomas Sommer, interim Scientific Director of the Max Delbrück Center for Molecular Medicine in the Helmholtz Association (MDC).
+“Here at the Max Delbrück Center, we want to find new therapies for sick people that doctors have so far been unable to treat effectively,” says Professor Thomas Sommer, interim Scientific Director.
 Artificial intelligence, state-of-the-art sequencing methods and organoids, samples from patients, and cell culture systems can all help achieve this goal.
 “But none of these methods can simulate an entire organism,” explains Sommer.
 “We will not be able to do away with animal testing entirely for the foreseeable future.
 This makes it all the more important that we are constantly working to make experiments even more animal friendly and predictive.”

-With its Preclinical Research Center (PRC), which began operations in 2020, the MDC now has a laboratory facility that provides the best possible conditions for animal research.
+With its Preclinical Research Center (PRC), which began operations in 2020, the Max Delbrück Center now has a laboratory facility that provides the best possible conditions for animal research.
 Scientists here always work in accordance with the principles of the 3Rs – reduce, refine, and replace.
-All research teams at the MDC are committed to following these ethical standards, and they are working continuously to develop the 3Rs further.
+All our research teams are committed to following these ethical standards, and they are working continuously to develop the 3Rs further.
 In short, this means an animal experiment is only allowed to take place if there are no alternative methods to achieve the desired scientific objectives.
 And even then, scientists may only use a minimum number of animals, and they must design the experiments so that the animals suffer as little as possible.

 A cube of wood and glass